 Reducing Total Organic Carbon (TOC) in water

-For additional improved efficiency, the ULTRAAQUA UV TOC reactors can be combined with the addition of other oxidants such as hydrogen peroxide and ozone.
+For additional improved efficiency, the ULTRAAQUA UV TOC systems can be combined with the addition of other oxidants such as hydrogen peroxide and ozone.

-If you are interested in hearing more about how we can help with TOC removal, you are always welcome to reach out to our sales engineers at email@example.com, or read more about our UV system for TOC reduction.
+If you are interested in hearing more about how we can help with TOC removal, you are always welcome to reach out to our sales engineers at email@example.com.